dequelabs/axe-core/doc/developer-guide.md

 ### Core Utilities

 Core Utilities are an internal library that provides aXe with functionality used throughout its core processes.
-Most notably among these are the queue function, shadow tree utilities and the DqElement constructor.
+Most notably among these are the queue function and the DqElement constructor.

 #### Queue Function